eloyfelix/projex/README.md

 # PROJEX
-Example project
+Example project that contains functions for converting temperatures between fahrenheit, kelvin and celsius scales.

-Contains some simple functions for converting temperatures between fahrenheit, kelvin and celsius scales.
+Used for learning GitHub, TravisCI and Anaconda.